 For example, I had clients who, at 58, wanted to buy a $750,000 investment property that would require a $200/week top up.
 They had a mortgage-free home and a surplus of $1000/week – so oodles of equity and strong cashflow.
 They wanted a $650,000 mortgage.
 One bank would only loan them $550,000, while a second offered them $650,000, but wanted it paid off within 12 years – making the repayments unaffordable.

 So, we looked elsewhere.
 A non-bank lender agreed to lend them the $650,000 interest-only for 10 years, making the cost of holding the property comfortable.
 The interest rate was only 0.25% higher than that on offer from the bank, however the lender charged a fee of 1.5% of the loan amount, which was added to the loan.
 Of course, that’s a real cost, but the alternative was the sale fell over and they’d be no closer to solving their retirement gap.

 Non-standard applications can also be difficult to get approved by the bank.
 For example, a client wanted to subdivide their property – they had sufficient cashflow, sufficient equity, and only needed the loan for about a year before the section would be sold and the loan would be repaid.
 The transaction was going to yield them a decent profit.
 But three weeks and dozens of emails and phone calls later, there was still no firm offer from the bank, except an indication that the interest rates would be higher than those available at a non-bank alternative.

-I’m not an advocate for any bank, or any non-bank for that matter: I’m an advocate of getting the job done – and sometimes, particularly in the current environment, that might require you to explore unorthodox solutions.
+I’m not an advocate for any bank, or any non-bank for that matter: I’m an advocate of getting the job done – and sometimes that might require you to explore unorthodox solutions.

 Hannah McQueen is a financial adviser, chartered accountant, personal finance author and the founder of enable.me – financial strategy &coaching.